 When we started feeding TLC to our puppies, we had virtually no loose stools except for the very occasional bacterial overgrowth that is discussed in the next section.
 See our page on How to Choose a Dog Food for information on how to choose a food that has adequate fiber without sacrificing on good nutrition.
-If you’d like to try TLC, click on the link below to get $5.00 off and to go to their website for more information.
+If you’d like to try TLC, click on the link below to get $5.00 off, a free gift, and to go to their website for more information.

 A very important consideration when changing dog foods to a food with more fiber is to find your own dog’s “sweet spot”.
 Having firm poop is important.
 However, it is even more important that you not sacrifice on good nutrition.

 We feed our puppies TLC puppy food.
 However, if your puppy is having loose poop on a regular basis, I’d try the TLC dog food rather than the puppy food.
 Both the puppy food and the dog food are rated as “all life stages” and can be fed to any age dog.
 They are very similar.

 There are only two differences between the puppy food and the adult food.
 The first difference is that the puppy food has a little bit more protein and a little less grain.
 The second difference is that the adult food has glucosamine.
 For the purposes of controlling loose stools, the additional grain in the dog food is all that matters.